-Different Types Of Work In France – CDI & CDD Posted by John Bauer on Oct 12, 2016 in Business, Culture, Vocabulary
+Different Types Of Work In France – CDI & CDD Posted by John Bauer on Oct 12, 2016 in Culture, Vocabulary

 Looking through all les annonces d’emploi (the job offers) in France can be a confusing exercise in vocabulary.
 The technicalities of the type of job listed are hidden behind abbreviations that have very specific legal meanings.